FrederikTheisen/FTNMRTools/README.md

 Will also let you integrate regions of the loaded spectra.

-The script will read a topspin exported file in the following format:
+The script can read two file types:
+1) Topspin exported file in the following format:

 ```
 # File created = Wednesday, March 8, 2023 2:44:20 PM CET